wangruinju/Amazon_Review_Sentiment_Analysis/README.md

 # Installation

-To install the Python packages for the course, clone the repository and run:
+To install the Python packages for the project, clone the repository and run:

 `conda env create -f environment.yml`